 Laurentian University, also known as The Laurentian University of Sudbury, is a public university, founded in 1960 in Northern Ontario, Sudbury.
 It is acknowledged for its remarkable higher education and research experience in English and French as well.

 Laurentian is distinguished by its small class sizes, excellent professors, and stunning opportunities for cooperative education and study abroad.
 Its Computer Science program for undergraduate students comprises an on-campus delivery method and many specializations.
-They offer 2 specializations: Specialization in Computer Science and Specialization in Game Design.
+They offer two specializations: Specialization in Computer Science and Specialization in Game Design.